tjr214/tree-of-life/utility-tool-progress.md

 8. **Error Handling**: Added robust error handling throughout the application for graceful failure.

 9. **Three Operation Modes**:

    - Interactive mode with custom filename when no arguments
    - Interactive mode saving to specified file when non-existent filename is given
    - Load and render mode when existing file is provided

+10. **Comprehensive Documentation**: Added detailed documentation throughout the code, including descriptive function docstrings, section comments, and explanations for each major component.

 The implementation follows proper Python typing and provides a rich, user-friendly interface for working with the Tree of Life visualization library.